Cléo Pires: Career

 In 2004, she was invited to star in the remake of the novel Cabocla, in the title role interpreted by her mother in the 1979 version.
 To avoid comparisons, and, believing that it would be too much responsibility to star in a novela and did not have enough preparation, the invitation, being replaced by the actress Vanessa Giácomo, who got the better after a battery of tests.

 She shot to fame as one of the great revelations of the national drama, in interpreting the sexy Lurdinha novel América, Globo in 2005, becoming a sex symbol.
-That same year, she was named the sexiest woman in the Brazil.
+That same year, she was named the sexiest woman in Brazil.
 According to Cleo, she only accepted the invitation to make the novela by knowing as much work as the author of its director, and, therefore, believe that it would be a good experience for her life.
 Also in 2005, Cleo attended the special program of the final year of the globe, in interpreting Cleopatra in the children's special, Clara e o Chuveiro do Tempo.
 She would also do a part in the special edition of the humorous Casseta & Planeta, Urgente! of end of year, however, due to health problems, was replaced by the singer Wanessa Camargo.
 In 2006, she played the rebel Letícia in Cobras & Lagartos.